-Table \ref{tab:correlation_interpretation} depicts four scenarios that can be derived from the analysis of FRU and correlation values.
-The least likely scenario concerns the combination ``\textit{strong correlation} and \textit{large FRU value}".
-If the correlation between two features is strong enough, then removing one of them should not cause significant changes in the fuzzy-rough regions.
-The scenario ``\textit{weak correlation} and \textit{large FRU value}" means that suppressing the feature causes alterations in the fuzzy-rough boundary regions.
+The scenario ``\textit{weak correlation} and \textit{large FRU value}" means that suppressing the feature causes alterations in the boundary regions.
 This behavior is defined as explicit bias.
 The scenario ``\textit{strong correlation}" and ``\textit{small FRU value}" would indicate implicit bias.
-In other words, the removal of the protected feature did not change the fuzzy-rough regions significantly, but the strong correlation suggests that an unprotected feature encodes the protected one.
-It has not escaped our notice that these scenarios involve rather subjective linguistic terms such as ``\textit{strong}" or ``\textit{weak}" that should be defined by domain experts.
+In other words, the removal of the protected feature did not change the regions significantly, but the strong correlation suggests that at least an unprotected feature encodes the protected one.
+The scenario ``\textit{strong correlation} and \textit{large FRU value}" might imply both types of bias.
+Removing a protected feature that is strongly correlated with another might still cause changes in the fuzzy-rough boundary regions.
+It has not escaped our notice that these scenarios involve rather subjective linguistic terms such as ``\textit{strong}" or ``\textit{weak}" that should ideally be defined by domain experts.

 Let us analyze a potential situation encoding implicit bias.
-A close inspection at the results in Table~\ref{tab:correlation_interpretation} reveals that the unprotected features \textit{residence since} and \textit{employment since} show the strongest correlation with \textit{age}.
-While the correlation values might not be categorized as strong, it is concerning that the largest ones appear associated with unprotected features from which we can roughly infer \textit{age}.
-Moreover, we notice that the feature \textit{employment since} has the second-largest FRU value.
-When coupling all pieces, we can conclude that age moderately correlates with unprotected features whose removal causes alterations in the boundary regions.
+A close inspection at the results in Table~\ref{tab:correlation_interpretation} reveals that the unprotected features \textit{Residence since} and \textit{Employment since} show the strongest correlation with \textit{Age}.
+While the correlation values might not be categorized as strong, it is concerning that the largest ones appear associated with unprotected features from which we can roughly infer \textit{Age}.
+Moreover, we notice that the feature \textit{Employment since} has the second-largest FRU value.
+When coupling all pieces, we can conclude that Age moderately correlates with unprotected features whose removal causes alterations in the boundary regions.